SassMeister/sass34.sassmeister/README.md

-# Sass 3.2 service for SassMeister.com
+# Sass 3.4 service for SassMeister.com

-This app is simply a service that compiles Sass using Sass v3.2 for [SassMeister.com][sassmeister].
+This app is simply a service that compiles Sass using Sass v3.4 for [SassMeister.com][sassmeister].
 It is not intended to run by itself.

 ## Author
 SassMeister is written by [Jed Foster][jedfoster].

-The name was inspired by a [Seattle Sass Meetup][meetup] presentation from [PeepCode Screencasts][peepcode].

 ## License
-Copyright (c) 2012-2013 Jed Foster<br>
+Copyright (c) 2012-2014 Jed Foster<br>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: